Crypto Tax Guide Germany 2024 [Kryptowährung Steuer]

 When will you pay tax on crypto in Germany?

 You'll only pay tax, as 'other income' on crypto gains:

-Although crypto tax (crypto steuern) can get complicated - from a simplistic perspective, there's only two potential tax implications in Germany when it comes to your crypto.
+Although crypto tax (crypto steuern) can get complicated - from a simplistic perspective, there are only two potential tax implications in Germany when it comes to your crypto.

 Here's a breakdown of the most common crypto scenarios and the type of tax liability they result in:

 Selling crypto for more than €600 within 1 yearINCOME TAX